dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-04-08 Random Thoughts.md

 - Now take its geometric realization $\abs{THH_\wait(A)}$
   - In general, take $\mathrm{hocolim}_\Delta THH_\wait(A)$

-Look at the HKR theorem again, identifies $HH$ with derivations
+Look at the HKR theorem again, identifies $HH$ with derivations.

+When proving stuff about algebras -- try with polynomial algebras first, essentially the simplest case.